Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

-Q: I still don't understand why we bother with function prototypes.
+<span class="ques"></span> I still don't understand why we bother with function prototypes.
 If we just put definitions of all the functions before `main`, we're covered, right?

 </div>
 <!-- END: div -->
 <!-- START: div -->
 <div class="QandA_answer">

-A: Wrong.
+<span class="ans"></span> Wrong.
 First, you're assuming that only main calls the other functions, which is unrealistic.
 In practice, some of the functions will call each other.
 If we put all function definitions above `main`, we'll have to watch their order carefully.
 Calling a function that hasn't been defined yet can lead to big problems.

 But that's not all.
 Suppose that two functions call each other (which isn't as far-fetched as it may sound).
 No matter which function we define first, it will end up calling a function that hasn't been defined yet.